nickzitzer/HappyVibe/README.md

 ## 🌟 Overview

-**opcode** is a powerful desktop application that transforms how you interact with Claude Code.
-Built with Tauri 2, it provides a beautiful GUI for managing your Claude Code sessions, creating custom agents, tracking usage, and much more.
+**HappyVibe** is a comprehensive ServiceNow development IDE powered by Claude Code and MCP (Model Context Protocol).
+Built with Tauri 2, it provides an intuitive interface for AI-assisted ServiceNow development with 20+ automation tools.

-Think of opcode as your command center for Claude Code - bridging the gap between the command-line tool and a visual experience that makes AI-assisted development more intuitive and productive.
+Think of HappyVibe as your intelligent ServiceNow development companion - combining the power of Claude AI with direct ServiceNow integration through the servicenow-mcp-server, making ServiceNow development faster and more efficient.

 ## 📋 Table of Contents